RaphaelColman/AdventOfCode2021/README.md

 The rule set out by the puzzle is that if you take two scanners and, after rotating both of them in all permutations, you find that they describe _at least 12_ common beacons, you can safely identify that as an overlapping area.
 Put another way, if at least 12 beacons are the same vector from each other according to both scanners, they must be the same beacons.
 Our task is to figure out how many beacons there are in total

 The way I eventually went about this was:
-1. Tkae one scanner and use it as the 'origin' (so its location is 0,0,0).
+1. Take one scanner and use it as the 'origin' (so its location is 0,0,0).
 2. Put all the other scanners in in a queue.
 3. Pick a scanner out of the queue.
 See if you can identify 12 overlapping beacons (they will all be the same distance from each other).
 If you can't, rotate the scanner one of the 23 remaining orientations.
 4. If you still can't find 12 overlapping beacons, put this scanner in the back of the queue and try the next one.